lyricalpolymath/DCL_ViewGame/README.md

 ## Game concept

-Leveler is a game within the game (within another game); <br> a game within the Metaverse of Decentraland.
+Leveler is a game within the game (within another game); a game within the Metaverse of Decentraland.

 **The purpose of the game is to let the players discover what's beautiful and fascinating in the Metaverse, guiding them through a journey of discovery and philosophical reflection**.